 Give praise: It goes without saying that praise plays an indispensable role in the training of a horse.
 Praise often and extensively.
 All too often one sees riders who only praise after the horse has worked well for several minutes.
 But the horse needs our encouragement much earlier and more often.
 When I practice something new or difficult, I praise my horse’s every step that is done well and don’t wait until he has finished.
 It motivates them to try even harder.
 In principle you cannot praise too much or too often as long as you do not reward your horse for undesired behavior.

 Keep variety in your training:In our family it was always important to offer the horses variety in their training from the beginning.
 There is nothing more boring for a horse than to have the same training routine every day.
 I regularly go hacking in the nearby forests or use our sandy racetrack, not always just for relaxation but also to work the horses.
 You can practice canter or lateral work in a very good way while hacking because the horses usually go with more natural impulsion and are more alert than in the arena.
 But the dressage training in the arena does not need to lack impulsion.
 Now and then, horses appreciate it if you allow them to canter more forward while standing in the stirrups.
-Often underestimated, especially in an advanced horse’s work, is longeing, which helps to build or keep muscles and physical fitness while the horse is freed from the weight of
+Often underestimated, especially in an advanced horse’s work, is longeing, which helps to build or keep muscles and physical fitness while the horse is freed from the weight of the rider.

 Riding is building a relationship: Last, but not least, never forget that riding is about building a personal and intense relationship with your horse.
 But on the other hand, you cannot build it through riding alone.
 Really take care of your horse daily.